The24thDS/planet_states/README.md

 # Planet-States

-This mod adds a bunch of independent, sovereign planets for you to intereact with (or conquer), callend Planet-States.
+This mod adds independent and sovereign planets for you to intereact with (or conquer), called Planet-States.

 They can be thought of as Enclaves With Steroids: you can create a starbase in the system they are on, make some resource deals and get positive opinion with them if they are in your borders.
 Alternatively, they could also be seen as Micro Fallen Empires: the Planet-State Station that protects the planet is quite powerful and they posses quite advanced technology and awesome buildings - making their conquest quite profitable.